selected song advances before song has completed playing

 Also, this is nothing new in 3.2.
 This has been the behavior since, maybe, 2.4?

-#2 Updated by il lumilore almost 7 years ago
+#2 Updated by il lumilore about 7 years ago

 John Lindgren wrote: